willy1989/Root-motion---second-project/README.md

 ## Considerations for the Next Iteration of the Project

 - Investigating whether animations perfectly tailored for root motion could eliminate the need for transform corrections.

-- Identifying the precise causes of conflicts between root motion and script-based transform changes and exploring cleaner solutions within the animation/state system.
+- Identifying the precise causes of conflicts between root motion and script-based transform.

-- Considering whether to abandon Unity’s state machine system or any visual representation of the system due to the complexity and maintenance demands introduced by just ten states.
+- Considering whether to abandon Unity’s state machine system or any visual representation of the system due to the complexity and maintenance demands.
 - Addressing the gradual animation bug, possibly by checking if the animator is still transitioning (using animator.IsInTransition()).